|

 D-038 Descloizite

-Berg Aukas Mine, Grootfontein, Otjozondjupa Region, Namibia 3.5 x 1.7 x 1 cm This Descloizite specimen is from a locality that is considered to be the undisputed world champion for this mineral species.
-The crystals on this are specimen shimmering silvery-brown, with dendritic form.
+Berg Aukas Mine, Grootfontein, Otjozondjupa Region, Namibia 3.5 x 1.7 x 1 cm This specimen features shimmering, silvery-bronze colored crystals arranged in a fan-like form.
+The Descloizite specimens from this locality are considered to be the undisputed world champion for this mineral species.

 S-161 Stilbite-Ca